lskatz/SneakerNet/docs/INSTALL.md

 ### settings

-This file has certain key/values and should be left alone, unless you are a developer.
+This file has certain key/values and should be carefully edited.
+Some individual plugin settings are found here.

 ### plugins